Back

 + Body changes after CPAP

-Persistent sleep apnea symptoms: If you are unable to fall asleep with CPAP, your sleep apnea may go untreated, resulting in persistent symptoms such as loud snoring, gasping during sleep and daytime sleepiness.
-Untreated sleep apnea can seriously affect your quality of life.
+Persistent sleep apnoea symptoms: If you are unable to fall asleep with CPAP, your sleep apnoea may go untreated, resulting in persistent symptoms such as loud snoring, gasping during sleep and daytime sleepiness.
+Untreated sleep apnoea can seriously affect your quality of life.

-Poor sleep best: difficulty napping with a CPAP can lead to restless nights and fragmented sleep, preventing you from achieving the restorative sleep necessary for best cognitive function, emotional nicely-being, and physical fitness.
-Explore the relationship between CPAP and good sleep for a deeper understanding of the matter.
+Poor sleep quality: difficulty sleeping with a CPAP can lead to restless nights and fragmented sleep, preventing the restorative rest needed for good cognitive function, emotional well-being, and physical health.

 Daytime drowsiness and fatigue: Inadequate sleep due to CPAP intolerance can cause Excessive Daytime Sleepiness, affecting your productivity, focus, and mood during the day.